SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 ## Introduction

 Congratulations!
-You now have finished a first version of your application.
+You now have finished a working version of your application.
 In this section, you will perform a quick test run using the in SAP Business Application Studio with sample data to try out the application.

 ## Preview SAP BTP Application

-1. Make sure you have opened **SAP Business Application Studio** and navigate to the **Storyboard**.
+1. Make sure you are on the **Storyboard**.

 2. Choose the **[Run Configuration](https://help.sap.com/docs/bas/developing-business-applications-using-productivity-tools/testing-applications?q=run%20and%20debug)** button from the left panel of your screen.